tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/stacked-did.md

 {{% /tip %}}

+## Advantages and disadvantages

+This section summarizes the Stacked DiD method by providng a its main advantages and disadvantages.

+Advantages:

+- *Handling staggered treatment designs*: By restructuring the data to compare treated units against their own controls from prior periods, the Stacked DiD method effectively accommodates varying treatment timings.

+- *Inclusion of covariates*:

+Similar to the traditional TWFE models, the stacked DiD method allows for the inclusion of covariates.
+This supports the analysis of heterogeneity in treatment effects without requiring data to be split into multiple subsets.

+- *Computational efficiency*

+Especially beneficial when dealing with large datasets and numerous treatment cohorts, the method is computationally efficient compared to other methods that might demand more extensive data handling.

+Disadvantages:

+- *Limitations in the weighting scheme*

+The weighting relies on statistical factors, such as the number of treated units in each sub-experiment.
+Consequently, sub-experiments with more treated units have a greater influence on the overall ATT estimate.

+This statistical weighting may not always accurately reflect the practical or economic significance.
+For instance, a sub-experiment with a large number of treated units might have less economic relevance than a smaller, but more economically significant, sub-experiment.

+- *Potential for misleading results*

+If compositional imbalances are not properly accounted for, the results can still be biased.
+Ensuring careful implementation and interpretation is crucial to avoid misleading conclusions.

 {{% summary %}}

 - The basic *Stacked DiD* approach involves aggregating data from various treatment adoption events to evaluate overall treatment effects in staggered settings.
-- The [*Weighted Stacked DiD* framework](https://www.nber.org/papers/w32054) addresses a potential bias in the basic Stacked DiD approach caused by imbalances in treatment and control trends.
+- The *Weighted Stacked DiD* framework* addresses a potential bias in the basic Stacked DiD approach caused by imbalances in treatment and control trends.
 It involves trimming the dataset to ensure balance and aggregating estimates using weighted methods.
 - [A straightforward guide]((https://rawcdn.githack.com/hollina/stacked-did-weights/18a5e1155506cbd754b78f9cef549ac96aef888b/stacked-example-r-and-stata.html)) is available for implementing weighted regressions to obtain accurate ATT estimates, with code examples in R and Stata.
 {{% /summary %}}

 ## References